 Developer Focused Videos

 One of the things we have done in our Summits past is to get video testimonials from our developer community.
-This year we not only had developers from our developer community provide commentary, this year we also added some of our Acumatica Executive developer leadership and rank and file developers & engineers provide some perspective.
-I’ll be publishing these video in the course of the next month.
+This year we not only had developers from our developer community provide commentary, but this year we also added some of our Acumatica Executive developer leadership and rank and file developers & engineers provide some perspective.
+I’ll be publishing these videos in the course of the next month.
 But here’s a preview of what you can expect to see from Ajoy and Joshua below.

 I’ve been lucky to be part of the last three Acumatica Summits and have seen tremendous growth in our customer, partner, and developer base.
 As someone who is passionate about developers and how Acumatica’s architecture and developer framework is highly tuned for developers to thrive, it’s very rewarding to work with a developer community unlike any I have been associated with in my long career.
 From our executives to our rank and file developers, we are dedicated to our developer community and continue to push ourselves to engage deeply with our developer community.
 Though events like the Acumatica Summit, we are able to deliver great content and activities for developers.

-In just a few months, we will be half way through 2019 and Summit 2029 won’t be far away.
+In just a few months, we will be halfway through 2019 and Summit 2029 won’t be far away.
 If you missed out this year, we have another great event coming up where you can join us from the comfort of your own offices without any travel.
-Our 3rd annual Virtual Developer Conference will be in mid June, where you will have an opportunity to attend and get updates on our developer roadmap as well as consume new content in a number of our sessions spread over the course of two half-days.
+Our 3rd annual Virtual Developer Conference will be in mid-June, where you will have an opportunity to attend and get updates on our developer roadmap as well as consume new content in a number of our sessions spread over the course of two half-days.
 I’m excited to start work on the planning of the virtual conference and hope to see many of you there.